aklump/drupal_ez_multipart_mail/documentation/source/_overview.md

    necessary to successfully send HTML mails.
 1. Do not install or enable the PEAR mime classes integration.
 1. After you have it working, enable this module.
-1. Resend your test message and view the email source.
-You should see that the email is now encoded as `Content-Type: multipart/alternative`
+1. Resend your test message (/admin/config/system/htmlmail/test) and view the email source.
+You should see that the email is now encoded as `Content-Type: multipart/alternative`.
+In your email client try viewing plain, viewing formatted, and viewing source to make comparisons.

 ## Requirements